-SMF Restriction Required by Chief Executive (SMF1) and nd performs the Chairman Function on its CRD IV, Article 88(1)(e).
-Chairman (SMF9) Senior Management Functions 7.2.
+SMF Restriction Required by Chief Executive (SMF1) and A firm must ensure that an individual who performs the Chairman Function on its CRD IV, Article 88(1)(e). behalf does not simultaneously perform the Chief Executive Function within the same firm.
+Senior Management Functions 7.2.
 Chief Risk Must be an independent senior manager CRD IV, Article 76 (5).
 (SMF4) with distinct responsibility for the risk management function.
 Risk Control 3.5.
 Where the nature, scale and complexity of the activities of the CRR firm do not justify a specifically appointed person, another senior person within the firm may fulfil that function, provided there is no conflict of interest.
 Head of Internal Audit Must be separate and independent from the other functions and activities of the MiFID Implementing Directive, Article 8.
 (SMF5) firm.
 Compliance and Internal Audit 3.1.
 Chair of the Risk Must not perform any executive function CRD IV, Article 76 (3).
 Committee (SMF10) in the firm.
 Risk Control 3.1.
-Chair of the Must not perform any executive function CRD IV, Article 95 (2).
-Remuneration Committee (SMF12) in the firm.
-Remuneration 7.4(2).
+Chair of the Must not perform any executive function in the firm CRD IV, Article 95 (2).
+Remuneration in the firm.
+Committee (SMF12) Remuneration 7.4(2).